Steve Locke: Career and work

-Locke has been in several group exhibitions including superSalon at Samsøñ Projects in Boston, MA (2004) White Boys, curated by Hank Willis Thomas and Natasha L. Logan, at the Cantor Fitzgerald Gallery Haverford College (2013), and Recent Acquisitions at the Leslie-Lohman Museum of Art (2013).
+Locke has been in several group exhibitions including Feedback at Jack Shaman Gallery in Kinderhook, NY, superSalon at Samsøñ Projects in Boston, MA (2004) White Boys, curated by Hank Willis Thomas and Natasha L. Logan, at the Cantor Fitzgerald Gallery Haverford College (2013), and Recent Acquisitions at the Leslie-Lohman Museum of Art (2013).
 He was awarded the Pollock-Krasner award in 2014.
-In 2020, he was awarded a Guggenheim Fellowship.
-He is represented by LaMontagne Gallery in Boston, Massachusetts.
+In 2020, he was awarded a Guggenheim Fellowship, and in 2022 he received the Rappaport Prize from the deCordova Sculpture Park and Museum.
+He is represented by Alexander Gray Associates in New York, and LaMontagne Gallery in Boston, Massachusetts.